 Water pollution and solid waste are some of the major environmental problems facing our society today.
 For effective management of water and waste, it is essential to have relevant rules, laws and policies, and the institutions to administer them.
-This course will introduce the challenges of managing the water environment and waste focusing on legal, policy and institutional frameworks.
+This course will introduce legal, policy and institutional frameworks for managing water and waste.

-- 1. The Global Water Problem

-- 2. Water Quality Management

-- 2.1 Types and sources of water pollution

-- 2.2 Water quality standards

-- 2.3 Point and non-point source pollution control measures

-- 3. Water Quantity Management

-- 3.1 Water use and water rights

-- 3.2 Dams and other flow regulation structures

-- 4. Lakes: A Typification of Water Resources Management Issues

-- 5. Solid Waste Management
+- 1. The global water problem - 2.
+Global initiatives to address the water problem - 3.
+Point and non-point sources of water pollution - 4.
+Water quality standards - 5.
+Point and non-point source pollution control measures - 6.
+Allocation of water and water rights - 7.
+Dams and other flow regulation structures - 8.
+Lakes: A typification of water resources management issues - 9.
+Principles of lake management